DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Introduction

 \subsubsection{DRL for wireless resource management}

-Wireless resource management problems (e.g., spectrum sharing, dynamic spectrum access (DSA), power control, and scheduling) are often time-varying, coupled across users, and difficult to solve optimally in real time.
-DRL has therefore been widely adopted to model such tasks and to learn resource control policies directly from interaction data \cite{alwarafy2022frontiers}.
-In spectrum sharing, DRL has been used to learn allocation strategies that adapt to uncertain interference and traffic conditions.
-A heterogeneous agent DRL approach for DSA in cognitive wireless networks is developed in \cite{wang2025heterogeneous}, demonstrating how learning based policies can coordinate spectrum access decisions in dynamic environments.
-Beyond access-only decisions, DRL has been applied to shared spectrum resource licensing and assignment problems.
-Specifically, \cite{atimati2025resource} develops a dynamic shared spectrum environment in which a centralized DRL agent assigns spectrum and jointly optimizes related resource decisions based on real-time demand.
-For local high-quality networks where verticals lease spectrum and require minimum service guarantees, DRL has also been integrated with economic mechanisms.
-In particular, \cite{khadem2024ai} presents a spectrum management framework in which verticals lease spectrum and the MNO allocates resources through auctions while ensuring minimum service guarantees, with a DRL agent learning effective allocation policies under dynamic conditions. \cite{eldeeb2025offline} proposes an offline multi-agent reinforcement learning framework for radio resource management that learns scheduling policies for multiple access points while improving both sum rate and tail rate performance.
-DRL has also been applied in RIS-assisted systems for resource allocation. \cite{wang2025deep} studies DRL-based resource allocation in RIS-assisted vehicular networking scenarios, supporting the use of DRL when RIS configuration is part of the control policy.
+Wireless resource management problems, including spectrum sharing, dynamic spectrum access (DSA), power control, and scheduling, are typically time-varying, coupled across users, and difficult to solve optimally in real time.
+DRL has therefore been widely used to learn resource-control policies directly from interaction data.
+In spectrum sharing and DSA, DRL-based methods have been developed to adapt spectrum access decisions to uncertain traffic and interference conditions, as in heterogeneous-agent DSA for cognitive wireless networks \cite{wang2025heterogeneous}.
+Beyond access-only decisions, DRL has also been applied to shared-spectrum licensing and assignment, where a centralized agent jointly allocates spectrum and related resources based on real-time demand \cite{atimati2025resource}.
+For LHQWNs, DRL has been combined with economic mechanisms to support spectrum leasing and service guarantees.
+For example, \cite{khadem2024ai} studies auction-based spectrum management where verticals lease spectrum from an MNO under minimum service constraints, while \cite{eldeeb2025offline} develops an offline multi-agent reinforcement learning framework for radio resource management that improves both sum-rate and tail-rate performance.
+DRL has also been applied to RIS-assisted resource management, where learning agents jointly adapt RIS configurations and communication resources in dynamic environments, including mobile multi-user MISO systems, cooperative spectrum sensing, and vehicular networks \cite{alqwider2024ris,xu2025drl,wang2025deep}.